-How can I use Canvas with my landing pages?
+How can I use Canvas with my post-click landing pages?

 That’s an excellent question.

 To some, the fact that Facebook is aiming to keep people from leaving their mobile app is scary.
-More time spent on the platform means less time spent on business’ mobile sites and more dependence on the social network.
+More time spent on the platform means less time spent on business’ mobile sites.

 As long as your Canvas ad is compelling, test results have shown that users will watch it.
 The highest-performing Canvas ads have boasted an impressive 70-second view time per user.